 People may also require platelet and blood transfusions, antibiotics, and other treatments during rehabilitation.

-A person may need to see their transplant team frequently, even daily, for a period that may last between 6–12 months.
-During this time, they may experience problems including:
+A person may need to see their transplant team frequently, even daily, for a period that may last between

 - kidney, heart or liver problems